HSBC share price: what’s the outlook for 2020?

 HSBC has had a tough 12 months, with its performance reflected in its share price, falling more than 7% over the period.
 HSBC is trading at £5.90 a share as of 11:15 GMT on Tuesday.

-Since August last year, the bank has been without a permanent chief executive officer (CEO), though HSBC veteran Noel Quinn, who has served as served as interim CEO, is expected to be appointed to the role in the bank's annual results on 18 February.
+Since August last year, the bank has been without a permanent chief executive, though HSBC veteran Noel Quinn, who has served as served as interim CEO, is expected to be appointed to the role in the bank's annual results on February 18.

 As interim CEO, Quinn has looked to reduce costs, unveiling plans to cut around 10,000 jobs in October, with the bank expected to announce further job cuts in its annual results next month.